'The Lost One: A Life of Peter Lorre' by Stephen D. Youngkin

 Kenneth Collard.

-Kenneth Collard plays Eugene Weingand on BBC Radio.
+Kenneth Collard plays Eugene Weingand.

 The cast includes British actor Stephen Greif as “Peter Lorre”; Kenneth Collard as “Eugene Weingand”; Peter Marinker as “Lester Salkow”, Lorre’s agent; Helen Longworth as “Helen Hafner”, a Lorre fan; John Rowe as “Judge Burnett Wolfson”, Nathan Osgood as “Jack Paar” and “Barclay”; Kerry Shale as “Robert Shutan”, Lorre’s attorney; and John Chancer as “Curtis Gemmil”, Weingand’s attorney.